Sociology

 Funding

 Funding for graduate students at UNB is primarily allocated through a competitive process and so is not guaranteed for every applicant.
-Students receiving funding from UNB can expect to receive around $15,500 per year for MA students and $19,500 per year for PhD students.
-This consists of a grant and a teaching assistantship.
 At both the MA and PhD level, Canadian Citizens or Permanent Residents of Canada are eligible (and are required by the department) to apply for Social Science and Humanities Research Council (SSHRC) funding.

 Contact us